-Sovrn // Commerce is an AdSense alternative that automatically places ads based on your content.
-Formerly known as VigLink, Sovrn // Commerce has been around for a while now.
+Sovrn // Commerce (formerly Viglink) is an AdSense alternative that automatically places ads based on your content.
 The good part is that there are no minimum traffic requirements.

 You also get a comprehensive analytics dashboard that’s similar to Google Analytics.
 We don’t recommend relying exclusively on this dashboard, though.
 It’s great for analyzing your ads, but Google Analytics is still the king of free analytics dashboards.

 The minimum payout is $10 through PayPal and $50 through direct deposit.
-So, again, it’s great for new and old blogs alike.
+So, again, it’s great for monetizing the advertising space on your website.